taylortabb/magic-conch-shell/README_old.md

 * [Adafruit PowerBoost 500 Charger](https://www.adafruit.com/product/1944) - This board allows us to power the board and charge the battery at the same time.
 * A Conch Shell - There's a bunch of options for a Conch shell.
 You can 3D print one, buy one online, or if you're lucky enough to live near a beach, you might be able to find your own!
 If you find your own, NEVER collect a shell with a living organism in it!
 Queen Conch are susceptible to over-fishing, habitat degrdation, and deserve happy long lives.
 Check with your local laws before taking a shell from the beach.

-### Rasperry Pi Image, Wi-Fi, & SSH Setup
+### Rasperry Pi Wi-Fi & SSH Setup

-To start, you'll want to download the latest AIY image for your Pi from [here](https://github.com/google/aiyprojects-raspbian/releases).
-You're looking for a .img.xz file.
-Then you'll want to flash the image to the microSD card for the Pi-- I like using the free application [BalenaEtcher](https://www.balena.io/etcher/) for this.

-If you know how to get your Raspberry Pi is connected to Wi-Fi with SSH enabled, you can skip the rest of this step.
+If your Raspberry Pi is already connected to Wi-Fi with SSH enabled, you can skip this step.

-Otherwise, your next step is to get your Raspberry Pi set up on wifi with SSH enabled.
+Otherwise, your first step is to get your Raspberry Pi set up on wifi with SSH enabled.
+There's plenty of guides for this online.
+I think [this](https://learn.adafruit.com/raspberry-pi-zero-creation/install-os-on-to-sd-card) guide from Adafruit does a spectacular job!

-Mount your microSD card, and in a Terminal, navigate to the directory.
-Most likely, you can just type
-'''
-$ cd /Volumes/boot
-'''
-create the file wpa_supplicant.conf (this will replace the RPi wifi config on boot)
-'''
-$ nano wpa_supplicant.conf
-'''
-past the following into the file
-'''
-country=US
-ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
-update_config=1

-network={
-       ssid="ssid"
-       psk="password"
-       key_mgmt=WPA-PSK
-    }
-'''
-but adjust "US" to your country code, and the psk, ssid, and key_mgmt variables to match your network.
-For a network without a password use this set up:
-'''
-country=US
-ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
-update_config=1

-network={
-       ssid="ssid"
-       psk="password"
-       key_mgmt=WPA-PSK
-    }
-'''
-save this file, close it, and then enable ssh with the following command
-'''
-$ touch ssh
-'''
-Now, on boot, your Pi will connect to the specified netwwork with SSH enabled!
+From this point on, we'll assume you have access to your Pi through SSH.

 # Hardware Setup